ManitoVerse/Portfolio/README.md

 12/29/2022 - I decided to add another page to the website called "Life Routine" where I have a basically schedule, workout routine and eating routine.
 I created this using HTML Tables.
 At the moment, the routines are not added in the website but once they are, I will update here as well.

+1/1/2023 - Under the page Portfolio, I added a board of different portfolio types for the end user to experience my experience :D!
+I finished the layout for Life Routine and all that is left there is adding in the information within the sections.